Truss Wins UK Cabinet Backing As Voting Begins In PM Contest - UrduPoint

 Truss Wins UK Cabinet Backing As Voting Begins In PM Contest

-London, Aug 1 (UrduPoint / Pakistan Point News - 1st Aug, 2022 ) :British Conservative frontrunner Liz Truss won another heavyweight endorsement Monday as Tory members began a month of voting to decide the next occupant of 10 Downing Street.
+London, Aug 1 (UrduPoint / Pakistan Point News - 2nd Aug, 2022 ) :British Conservative frontrunner Liz Truss won further heavyweight endorsement Monday as party members began a month of voting to decide the next occupant of 10 Downing Street.

-Truss's lagging rival Rishi Sunak vied to make up lost ground with a plan for future tax cuts -- and potentially to fund a future women's football World Cup in Britain after England's "Lionesses" won the European championship.
+Truss's lagging rival, Rishi Sunak, vied to make up lost ground with a plan for future tax cuts -- and potentially to host a future women's football World Cup in Britain after England's "Lionesses" won the European championship.

-Truss attended Sunday's final against Germany, and the first victory by any England football team in a major tournament since 1966 wiped Sunak's long-term tax slashing plan off all the front pages except The Daily Telegraph.
+Truss also invoked Sunday's final against Germany, vowing: "I will channel the spirit of the Lionesses" at a members' hustings in the southwestern city of Exeter -- the second of 12 such events before the winner is announced on September 5.

-The Conservative party contenders were going head to head later Monday in a members' hustings, in the southwestern city of Exeter -- the second of 12 such events before the winner is announced on September 5.
+Truss said the women's team "fought bravely against the odds and got things done and delivered a massive massive victory.
+And that's what we can do".

 Sunak, a polished debater, needs to recapture momentum after Truss steamed into a strong polling lead on a platform of immediate tax cuts to address Britain's worst cost-of-living crisis in generations.